gnosischain/documentation/docs/node/guide/server/_partials/_install-initial.md

 <JwtGenerationPartial />

 :::tip
-Place the `jwtsecret` file in the jwtsecret folder, so it can be referenced in the next steps as `../jwtsecret/jwtsecret` from the `cl-client` and `el-client` folders.
+Place the `jwt.hex` file in the jwtsecret folder, so it can be referenced in the next steps as `../jwtsecret/jwt.hex` for the `consensus` and `execution` clients.
 :::
   </TabItem>
 </Tabs>